duongdinhph/dc-motor-speed-control-scr-tca785/README.md

 - Small industrial DC motor drives
 - Educational projects on power electronics and control systems
 - Base design for speed-controlled fans, pumps, or conveyors

-Feel free to open an issue or submit a pull request if you'd like to suggest improvements or expand this project.